Python Programming

 • Conway's automaton consists of cells that are laid out on a two-dimensional grid.

-• this grid goes on indefinitely in all directions.
+• The grid goes on indefinitely in all directions.
 Each cell on the grid has eight neighbors: the cells that surround it orthogonally and diagonally.
 Each cell can be in two different states: It is either dead or alive.

 • In most examples, dead cells are rendered white, while live cells are colored black.

-Rules
+• Rules

 • A live cell that has fewer than two live neighbors dies from loneliness.